egXcoder/Study-Repository/database/parts/indexes.md

 - Internal node [20] has a value too (B).
 - Leaf nodes also hold key/value pairs.

+Tip: top structure is degree of 3 ..
+    - each node can contain up to 3 childs
+    - each node can contain up to 2 elements
 Pros:
 - Slightly faster lookup for a single key (fewer hops).